Spirent/Velocity-assets/.github/PULL_REQUEST_TEMPLATE.md

       Class: ("Community" | "Tested by Spirent" | "Reference")

      Other info like user instructions, a description of the intended use case, etc. can be added to the readme.txt after the 4 required lines.
      _**Note:** A README.md file will be automatically generated including everything in the readme.txt file and a list of files, QuickCalls, and procedures with info from iTest's documentation fields.
 Do not create a README.md file, it will be overwritten.
-For the best possible documentation, use fill out the description fields in each test case, procedure and QuickCall._
+For the best possible documentation, fill out the description fields in each test case, procedure and QuickCall._